hyperledger-labs/splice/cluster/README.md

-Operations against GCE clusters are complicated by the fact that there is more than one cluster, and the clusters have different connection paramaters.
+Operations against GCE clusters are complicated by the fact that there is more than one cluster, and the clusters have different connection parameters.
 To accommodate this, there is a directory under [`cluster/deployment`](/cluster/deployment) for each cluster that contains the connection configuration specific to that cluster.
 Operations against that cluster must be invoked from within